-This confirmed the presence of low frequency noise vibration and initiated further investigation into the source of the low frequency noise.
-While a correlation with elevated flare rate was found at 200Hz, contribution from other sources included steam flow and ground flare rate could not be quantified.
+In July 2018 the presence of low frequency noise vibration from flaring was confirmed and this information initiated further investigation into the source of the low frequency noise.
+While a correlation with elevated flare rate was found at 200Hz, contribution from other sources including steam flow and ground flare rate could not be quantified.
 In addition, no correlation was found between any aspect of flaring and the 20Hz frequency.
 Without a better understanding of the source of the low frequency noise engineering solutions could not be targeted to ensure reduction or elimination of the noise.
 Further data was required, however opportunities to monitor during flaring were limited as no planned flaring events were scheduled in the near future, and unplanned flaring is not predictable.
 RMP Acoustics were maintained to respond as soon as possible if and when an opportunity for monitoring occurred.